DeborahVolpe/ISA_group6_Gabriele_Qin_Volpe/Lab1/Useful_program/file_comparison/README.md

 It is also possible compare the two file using the bash command:
 	diff file1.txt file2.txt
-In this case, the output enumerate the line different in the two file.
+In this case, the output enumerates the line different in the two file.
 In case of empty output, the two file are perfectly equal